 “Organizations must generally obtain express consent when:

-- The information being collected, used or disclosed is sensitive
+The information being collected, used or disclosed is sensitive

-- The collection, use or disclosure creates a meaningful residual risk of significant harm”
+The collection, use or disclosure creates a meaningful residual risk of significant harm”

-Also have in mind that if a visitor places a complaint about your privacy practices, you may need to prove that you obtained a valid consent from them.
+Also have in mind that if a visitor files a complaint about your privacy practices, you may need to prove that you obtained a valid consent from them.
 For that reason it would make sense to stick to express consent whenever possible.